barricklab/breseq/src/doc/methods.rst

 `unique read matches`
     Where a read aligns best to only one location in the reference sequence.
 `repeat read matches`
-    Where a read aligns equivalently to multiple locations in the reference sequence.
-Generally, these are long repeat regions.
+    Where a read aligns equivalently to multiple locations in the reference sequence (because the repeats are longer than the read length).

 For some calculations, |breseq| is concerned with:

 `unique-only reference positions`
     Position in the reference sequence that do not overlap any *repeat read matches*.

 .. _new-junction-evidence: